Tag: main course

 Instructions

-- Start the charcoal in a chimney starter until gray.
-Poor into the grill and place on the grate.
-Place the swordfish over the charcoal.
+- Let your charcoal get gray in the chimney starter.
+Pour the charcoal in the grill and place on the grate.
+Put the skewers directly over the charcoal.

 Ingredients